graspd/electron-react-neon-typescript-graspd-like-quick-start/README.md

 # electron-react-neon-typescript-graspd-like-quick-start

-Boilerplate for creating app with Electron + React + Neon Bindings and TypeScript with extra features.
+Boilerplate for creating app using Electron + React + Neon Bindings and TypeScript with extra features.
 If you are searching for minimal boilerplate template without extra features look at not graspd like version -> [link](https://github.com/graspd/electron-react-neon-typescript-quick-start).

 ## Customization